-Duration of a course: 6 days (Monday through Saturday)
+Duration of the course: 6 days (Monday through Saturday)

 Modality: Online through the USMEXFUSION Academy educational platform

 Asynchronous courses.
 Participants do NOT have to be online at specific times.
 They carry out the activities in times that their agendas allow.
 Participants:

 - Interact with the expert and with other participants through discussion forums every day